DigneZzZ/discourse-cli/FEATURES.md

 # Launch menu
 disco

-# Navigate with arrows, view status
+# Type 1 to view status
-# Check logs if needed
+# Type 3 to check logs
-# Return to menu
+# Type 0 to exit
-# Exit when done
 ```

 ### Administrative Tasks (Menu with sudo)